-Overall responsibility for ensuring that the Trust meets the statutory requirements of the FoIA, EIR and DPA lies with the Trustees and the Chair of Trustees has overall responsibility for information management issues.
+Overall responsibility for ensuring that the Trust meets the statutory requirements of the Freedom of Information Act, EIR and DPA lies with the Trustees and the Chair of Trustees has overall responsibility for information management issues.
 The day-to-day responsibility of implementation have been delegated to the Trust COO.

-The COO currently fulfils the role of 'FoI officer'.
-All Trust staff are responsible for ensuring that they handle requests for information in compliance with the provisions of the various Acts, taking advice from the FoI officer where necessary.
+The COO currently fulfils the role of 'FOI officer'.
+All Trust staff are responsible for ensuring that they handle requests for information in compliance with the provisions of the various Acts, taking advice from the FOI officer where necessary.